MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/send-an-email-to-a-user-with-their-dial-in-information-in-teams.md

 # Send an email to a user with their Audio Conferencing information in Microsoft Teams

 Sometimes Microsoft Teams users may need you to send them their Audio Conferencing information.
 You can do this by clicking **Send conference info via email** under the properties for a user.
-When you send this email, it will contain all of the audio conferencing information, including:
+When you send this email, it contains all of the audio conferencing information, including:

 - The conference phone or dial-in phone number for the user.

-Here is an example of the email that is sent:
+Here's an example of the email that is sent:

 ![Example of a dial-in conferencing email message.](media/teams-send-email-to-user-with-audio-conferencing-image1.png)